ZeinabMohammed/car-rental/README.md

 # Dependencies & configurations needed to run the code.
-- clone this repo on your computer by running int your terminal or cmd:
+- clone this repo on your computer by running the following into your terminal or cmd:

     `git clone https://github.com/ZeinabMohammed/car-rental.git`
 - Download [Database SQL file] [car_rental.sql](car_rental.sql)